FCC Part 15 Radiated Emission (RE) Limits

 FCC Part 15.109 specifies the radiated emission limits for unintentional radiators.
 These limits are designed to prevent electromagnetic interference with licensed communications services.

 Measurement Distance: The limits for Class B devices are typically specified at a measuring distance of 3 meters.
 The limits for Class A devices are typically specified at a measuring distance of 10 meters.
 If measurements are made at a different distance, an extrapolation factor (typically 20 dB/decade) must be used.
+You can use our Distance Extrapolation Calculator for quick conversions.

 Calculations: The standard specifies field strength in microvolts per meter (μV/m).
 For engineering convenience, this page also provides the values converted to decibel microvolts per meter (dBµV/m) using the formula: dBµV/m = 20 * log10(μV/m).